 • Analytical Chemistry KEMB16, 15 credits

-• Chemistry of the cell MOBA02, 15 credits (in Swedish Spring semester)
+• Biochemistry - Function and Regulation KEMB23, 15 credits (in Swedish Spring semester)

 • General Chemistry KEMA20, 15 credits